jackd/wtftf/README.md

 ### Composite Tensors with keras layers

-[This issue](https://github.com/tensorflow/tensorflow/issues/27170) has been open for over a year and with tf 2.4 composite tensor support for building keras models with the functional API looks like it's going in the wrong direction.
+[This issue](https://github.com/tensorflow/tensorflow/issues/27170) has been open for over a year.
+TF 2.4 looks like it's going in the right direction.
+Until a stable 2.4 release, this repository aims to make building keras models with compound tensors easier.

 Example that DOES NOT WORK